work-samples/global_id/README.md

 ## Problem

 Imagine you are building a system to assign unique numbers to each resource that you manage.
-You want the ids to be guaranteed unique i.e. no UUIDs.
+You want the IDs to be guaranteed unique i.e. no UUIDs.
 Since these ids are globally unique, each id can only be given out at most once.